President Street Station: 20th century

-Post-railroad use

-The President Street Station was later used as a warehouse.
+President Street Station was later used as a warehouse.
 The train shed was destroyed by fire, leaving only the present head house by 1970, when it was abandoned.
-In 1979, the derelict building was acquired by the City of Baltimore, which planned to demolish it to clear the way for a proposed southern extension of the Jones Falls Expressway (Interstate 83) to connect in an interchange near the harbor with the east - west Interstate 95 which was never built.
+In 1979, the derelict building was acquired by the City of Baltimore, which planned to demolish it to clear the way for a proposed southern extension of the Jones Falls Expressway (Interstate 83).
+The proposed extension, which was not built, would have connected to Interstate 95.

 In 1989, the station's wooden arched roof collapsed in a snowstorm.

-As a museum
+Baltimore Civil War Museum

-In the 1990s, a public-private partnership pushed by a supporters group, the Friends of the President Street Station (FofPSS), funded the reconstruction/restoration/renovation of the vacant station and historic site, which reopened in April 1997 as the "Baltimore Civil War Museum" with the assistance of the Baltimore and Ohio Railroad Museum, located at the nearby Mount Clare Shops.
+In the 1990s, a public-private partnership supported by the Friends of the President Street Station (FofPSS) funded the reconstruction/restoration/renovation of the vacant station and historic site, The building reopened in April 1997 as the "Baltimore Civil War Museum" with the assistance of the Baltimore and Ohio Railroad Museum, located at the nearby Mount Clare Shops.

 President Street Station, Inc. operated the museum until 2000, when the building lease was partnered with the Maryland Historical Society (MdHS), located on their campus of buildings on West Monument Street, until 2006.
 The lease/partnership arrangement with the City and the FoPSS originally expired in 2017.

 The museum temporarily closed in 2007, due to budget constraints by the MdHS in connection with their nearby extension at the new Fells Point Maritime Museum on Thames Street, then re-opened on weekends only, operated by MdHS and subsequently by FofPSS volunteers.
 The Civil War Museum was open on weekends in February 2010, in observance of Black History Month, although heavy snowfall forced closure of the museum on two weekends.

-The future of the historic property is uncertain.
 In 2009, the City of Baltimore announced plans to designate the old depot as a landmark, which would restrict modifications to the building's exterior, and to request proposals for commercial development of the grounds.
-FofPSS opposes this, and called instead for the station's preservation and management as a museum by the National Park Service.
+FofPSS opposed the city's plan, and called instead for the station's preservation and management as a museum by the National Park Service (NPS).
 The director of Baltimore City's Commission for Historical and Architectural Preservation, which will review proposals, said that any commercial use "must be subordinate to the history" and that a multi-use partnership would be ideal.

+As of 2015, Friends of the Pennsylvania Street Station operates the museum.